 View the True Colours Palette – Hard copies may be available at the VHF office and Benjamin Moore locations.

-Scroll down to see examples of historic colour schemes in different neighborhoods around the city.
+Scroll down to see examples of historical colour schemes that have been implemented in different neighbourhoods around the city.

 When it started, True Colours was a unique program in Canada.
-From its inception in 1999 until 2018 the True Colours Grant Program has awarded close to $100,000 in grants and Benjamin Moore Paint has distributed over 2,000 gallons of paint to more than four dozen paint projects.
-The True Colours Program has won both City of Vancouver and Province of British Columbia Heritage Awards.
+From its inception in 1999 until 2018 the True Colours Grant Program awarded close to $100,000 in grants and Benjamin Moore Paint has distributed over 2,000 gallons of paint to more than four dozen paint projects.
+The program has won both City of Vancouver and Province of British Columbia Heritage Awards.